eneskemalergin/blog/reading/index.md

 ---

 - [A Taste for the Beautiful: The Evolution of Attraction](https://www.goodreads.com/book/show/34928247-a-taste-for-the-beautiful) __by Michael J. Ryan__
-- [The Distracted Mind: Ancient Brains in a High-Tech World](https://www.goodreads.com/book/show/29889454-the-distracted-mind) __by Adam Gazzaley,  Larry D. Rosen__
 - [The Ascent of Gravity: The Quest to Understand the Force that Explains Everything](https://www.goodreads.com/book/show/34445220-the-ascent-of-gravity) __by Marcus Chown__